awslabs/aws-deployment-framework/docs/user-guide.md

         provider: codebuild
         role: packer
         size: medium
-    triggers: # What should happen when this pipeline completes
+    triggers: # What should trigger this pipeline, and what should be triggered when it completes
       triggered_by:
         code_artifact:
           repository: my_test_repository